unboxed/be_valid_asset/README.markdown

     BeValidAsset::Configuration.enable_caching = true
     BeValidAsset::Configuration.cache_path = File.join(RAILS_ROOT, %w(tmp be_valid_asset_cache))

-By default, cache busters for `href` and `src` attribute values are stripped ie `/images/test.jpg?8171717` is cached as `/images/test.jpg`.
-If this is not required, add the following to the configuration file:
+By default, cache busters for `href` and `src` attribute values are stripped eg `src="/images/test.jpg?8171717"` is cached as `src="/images/test.jpg"`.
+If this is unwanted, add the following to the configuration file:

     BeValidAsset::Configuration.markup_cache_modifiers = []